 Dragon Lady® ('Meschick') Holly is a very glossy, upright female plant, with an excellent fall and winter display of bright red fruit.
 Ilex x aquipernyi Dragon Lady® was hybridized by Kathleen Meserve.
 Evergreen and does not need a pollinator.
 Ilex 'Dragon Lady' has proved to be very resistant to deer browse.

 Chinese Indigo has clear pink flowers on slender racemes which are produced from June through the summer.
 Indigofera decora stays low but gets wide, because of its suckering habit.
 The flower display looks like short pink Wisteria blossoms.
 Try it on walls, where you can see flowers more easily.
+Native to Japan and China

 Flowers of this native woodland plant, Dwarf Crested Iris, are a soft delicate blue in May.
 They are displayed above the flat green leaves, and have a showy yellow crest.
 Iris cristata foliage almost disappears by mid summer.
+Found growing in rich soil on wooded ravines or bluffs in portions of the eastern and southern United States.

 'Cry of Rejoice' Japanese Iris has showy large flowers in June, in attractive shades of magenta red with yellow signals.
 The green leaves are sword-like and remain upright through the summer.
 All Iris ensatas tolerate average to dry soils, but really flourish is wet sites.